Skip to content

 Postoperative pain scoresWithin 48 hours postoperativelyPain intensity assessed using a standardized pain scale (e.g., Visual Analog Scale) during the first 48 hours after surgery.

-Opioid consumptionWithin 48 hours postoperativelyTotal opioid consumption (expressed as morphine equivalents) recorded during the first 48 hours after surgery.
+Postoperative tramadol consumptionWithin 48 hours postoperativelyTotal postoperative tramadol consumption recorded during the first 48 postoperative hours.

-Time to mobilisationUp to 48 hours after surgeryTime from the end of surgery to the first postoperative mobilisation, measured in hours
+Time to mobilisationUp to 48 hours after surgeryTime from the end of surgery to first postoperative mobilisation, measured in hours.

-Postoperative nausea and vomitingWithin 48 hours postoperativelyIncidence of postoperative nausea and vomiting during the first 48 hours after surgery.
+Postoperative nausea and vomitingWithin 48 hours postoperativelyIncidence of postoperative nausea and vomiting during the first 48 postoperative hours.

 Countries